 Whenever we hear a story about someone who has suffered a tragedy or illness that leaves them in a bad way physically, we have that conversation.
 The one that goes “I wouldn’t want to live that way.
 Just have me put down.”
-I always have the same response: as long as I can still think, I will want to go on.
+I have a different response: as long as I can still think, I will want to go on.

 I expect the state of Ebert’s face leaves a lot of people thinking “I wouldn’t want to live like that” but those people are missing the most beautiful part of Roger Ebert.
 He is absolutely one of the most powerful writers on the planet and I feel privileged that I can read his blog every now and again (but cheated that I only discovered it in the last couple of years).